sh2276/4701_audio_project/README.md

 Then simply open `index.html` in your web browser.

 Note: Make sure the port in your JavaScript file matches the port in your Flask app (8000).

+---

+For the chatbot app, please take a look at `chatbot/README.md`